Impenetrable Barriers in the Phase Space of a Particle Moving Around a Kerr Rotating Black Hole: Introduction

 The article is organized as follows: In section 2, we show the Hamiltonian function of the system in the Boyer-Lindquist coordinates and the integrals of motion of the system.
-The section 3, we construct the NHIM for the non-rotating black hole, $a=0$, using the effective potential obtained from the equation for the motion of the radial coordinate.
-Also, we show plots of the stable and unstable manifolds of the NHIM using the technique of Lagrangian descriptors constructed with the arclength of the trajectories in phase space \cite{wiggins5,gonzalez3,mancho,lopesinos}.
-In section 4, we break the spatial spherical symmetry with the inclusion of the rotation of the black hole, $a>0$, and visualize the changes in the invariant manifolds.
+In section 3, we construct the NHIM for the non-rotating black hole, $a=0$, using the effective potential energy obtained from the equation for the motion of the radial coordinate.
+Also, we show plots of the stable and unstable manifolds of the NHIM using a visualization technique based on the arclength of the trajectories in phase space known as Lagrangian descriptors \cite{wiggins5,wiggins6,gonzalez3,mancho,lopesinos}.
+In section 4, we break the spatial spherical symmetry including the rotation of the black hole, $a>0$, and visualize the changes in the invariant manifolds.
 Finally, we present the conclusions and final remarks in the last section.